 You’ll need to bring everything you need to make you feel at home.
 Since the weather in Jerusalem is “predictably unpredictable”, you’ll need both warm and cool clothing.
 In the summer, it can get extremely hot.
 When it rains (October through February) you’ll need sweaters, boots, and jackets, especially because central heating is not found everywhere.
 You’ll also need clothes suitable for the workplace if you are interning.

 After submitting your resume and specifying what you are interested in, you will meet with Way More Israel’s internship coordinator to determine what will suit you best.
-Be sure to express your interests and goals for the internship as clearly as possible.
+This interview is important because it will determine how you spend three months in Israel so it’s important to present yourself professionally.

 International work experience is a huge bonus on your resume, which can open up way more doors for you and your future.
 Some interns in Israel get offered paid jobs following their internship placements (but we can’t guarantee anything).
 Interacting with Israelis on the job will give you a real feel of what it’s like to live and work in Israel.